Cabarrus College of Health Sciences Data & Information Overview

 How Well Is Cabarrus College of Health Sciences Ranked?

 College Factual recognizes the best colleges and universities in its annual rankings.
 These rankings include categories for best overall colleges, best colleges for each major, best value schools, and much more.

 Cabarrus College of Health Sciences was awarded 3 badges in the 2021 rankings.

-According to College Factual's 2021 analysis, Cabarrus College of Health Sciences is ranked #422 out of 1,715 schools in the nation that were analyzed for overall quality.
-This is an improvement over the previous year, when Cabarrus College of Health Sciences held the #527 spot on the Best Overall Colleges list.
+Cabarrus College of Health Sciences is ranked #422 out of 1,715 schools in the nation for overall quality on College Factual's 2021 Best Colleges list.

 Is It Hard to Get Into Cabarrus College of Health Sciences?

 The acceptance rate at Cabarrus College of Health Sciences is 84%.
 That's higher than the rate at many schools, but still low enough to be considered somewhat selective.
 If you want to get in, you'll need good grades and to be able to show that Cabarrus College of Health Sciences is a good fit for you.

 Average Test Scores